ainblockchain/ain-blockchain/README.md

 #### On Google Coud Platform (GCP)

 - Deploy code (in common with Node server)
+  Set <NUMBER_OF_SHARDS> to 0 if you only want to run a parent chain, or set it to the specific number of shard chains you want to run in addition to the parent chain.
 ```
 gcloud init
 sh deploy_gcp.sh {dev|spring|summer} <YOUR_GCP_USER_NAME> <NUMBER_OF_SHARDS>